Masquerade-Circus/dragonbinder/README.md

 Mutations are the only way to change the state and you must consider the next points when designing mutations.

 -   Following the Vuex pattern, mutations must be synchronous.
--   Note that with Dragonbinder the state is deep frozen using `Object.freeze` to prevent direct changes.
-So, when you are changing the state by using a mutation, you can add, modify or delete only fist level properties, second level properties will be read only.
 -   Unlike many other libraries you can pass any number of arguments to a mutation.
+-   With **Dragonbinder** the state is deep frozen using `Object.freeze` to prevent direct changes.
+So, when you are changing the state by using a mutation, you can add, modify or delete only first level properties, second level properties will be read only.

 ```javascript
 const store = new Dragonbinder({